 Eventually I was forced to abandon my fun when a thunderstorm swept in, and I headed out, hitting up Ms. Wendy’s on the way out.
 I Jeep-camped again, and near the same spot, although in a more secluded pull-off.

-Part 5: Greyed Out at Green River
+Part 5: Kayaking Green River Lakes

 Morning rolled around bright and early, and I packed up my junk and got moving.
 40 Rod Road is a nice shortcut to the Green River Lakes, which was my destination, but things started to get ominous as I turned off on it.
 By the time I was on the main road to GRL, there were intermittent storms with hair, and a solid, dark overcast.
 The temperature hit 42F and continued to drop, which wasn’t ideal.